Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + a.
 Uphold Delta Sigma Phi’s cultural values regarding diversity, equity, and inclusion across all Chapter Functions.

 + b.
-Plan two (2) educational events to be held at chapter meetings per semester;, these topics can include but are not limited to: race, sexual orientation, gender identity, disabilities, cultural appropriation, microaggressions, etc.
+Plan two (2) educational events to be held at chapter meetings per semester; these topics can include, but are not limited to: race, sexual orientation, gender identity, disabilities, cultural appropriation, and microaggressions.

 + c.
 Plan one (1) educational event per semester open to the public regarding topics surrounding diversity, equity, and inclusion.